- Search The Registry

-*The birth of Helen Jones Woods is celebrated on this date in 1923.
+*On this date in 1923, Helen Jones Woods was born.
 She was a retired jazz and swing trombone player.

-Upon graduating, he became the first Black to earn an accounting degree there.
+He became the first Black to earn an accounting degree there after graduating.
 Wood's fourth child is Cathy Hughes, a successful business entrepreneur from Omaha.
 Woods was inducted into the Omaha Black Music Hall of Fame in 2007.

 Helen Jones Wood died of COVID-19 on July 25, 2020, in Sarasota, Fla.
 She was 96.
 Her daughter Cathy Hughes confirmed the details of her death.